search ]

 Optimizing for GEO means thinking beyond the click.
 Here are actionable steps to start:

 • Add citations and references: Link to reputable sources and cite your claims.
 This increases your content’s trust score for AI models.
+External citations referencing credible sources are a key ranking factor for platforms like Perplexity.

 Best Practices for GEO